CoreyLoose/CapsulePHP/README.txt

 What's the point?

-Frequently I'd find myself arguing that the best framework would be one that did nothing -Ñ although this is a bit of an exaggeration I decided to see how close I could get to this ideal.
+Frequently I'd find myself arguing that the best framework would be one that did nothing - although this is a bit of an exaggeration I decided to see how close I could get to this ideal.
 Less of a framework and more of a skeleton.
 Provide the bones and make it easy to strap in the muscles and nerves.

 What do I need?